 *NOTE: See Table 33-16 for definitions of class signatures 1-4.

-Until successful 2-Event Physical Layer classification or Data Link Layer classification has completed, a Type 2 PD’s pse_power_type state variable is set to ‘1.’
-A Type 2 PD shall conform to the electrical requirements as defined by Table 33–18 for the type defined in its pse_power_type state variable.
+Until successful Multipile-Event Physical Layer classification or Data Link Layer classification has completed, a Type 2, Type 3, or Type 4 PD’s pse_power_level state variable is set to ‘1.’
+A Type 2, Type 3, or Type 4 PD shall conform to the electrical requirements as defined by Table 33–18 for the level defined in its pse_power_level state variable.

-Table 33–17—2-Event Physical Layer classification electrical requirements
+Table 33–17—Multiple-Event Physical Layer classification electrical requirements